 {% endblock %}

-In addition to the overall structure of the website, many times you also need to reuse smaller code snippets, such as specific navigation menus, sidebars, comment forms, contact information modules, etc. AnQiCMS through{% include %}Labels make this process extremely simple.
+In addition to the overall structure of the website, you often need to reuse smaller code snippets, such as specific navigation menus, sidebars, comment forms, contact information modules, etc. AnQiCMS through{% include %}Tags make this process extremely simple.

-According to the conventions of AnQiCMS templates, these reusable code snippets are usually stored in/templateIn the directory where you created the template folderpartial/in the subdirectory.
+According to the AnQiCMS template production conventions, these reusable code snippets are usually stored in/templateIn the directory where you have created the template folderpartial/in the subdirectory.
 For example, you can havepartial/header_nav.htmla file to specifically define the top navigation of the website, orpartial/footer_info.htmlto include copyright and contact information.

-When you need to embed these fragments in a template, just simply use:
+When you need to embed these snippets in a template, just use it simply:

 {# 引入顶部导航 #}